-We’ve got a special treat for our readers today!
+We have a special treat for our readers today!
 The 411 on Reiki is written by guest blogger Sarah Woodard.
-It delves in to the history or Reiki.
-I’ve always been curious and I bet you are too.
+It delves in to the history of Reiki.
+We are curious.
+And we you are too.
 Check it out!

 The energy healing art known as Reiki usually refers to Usui or Tibetan Reiki.
 This form of Reiki originated in Japan in the 1920s when Mikao Usui climbed Mt.
 Kurama to do a fasting penance as part of his practice as a lay Buddhist monk.
-After twenty-one days, Dr. Usui felt a Reiki (energy) presence over his head and was enlightened with the forces of the Reiki practice.
-After his initiation, he became known as Usui-Sensei and began initiating others into the methods and energy practices so that more people could be treated and the healing energy passed along to others.
+After twenty-one days, Dr. Usui felt a Reiki (energy) presence over his head.
+He was enlightened with the forces of the Reiki practice.
+After his initiation, he became known as Usui-Sensei and began initiating others into the methods and energy practices.
+In this way, more people are treated and the healing energy passed along to others.

-Legend has it that the sacred knowledge of Reiki shot into his head and he saw colors bubbling and flowing before him, much like a modern/retro lava lamp.
+Legend has it that the sacred knowledge of Reiki shot into his head.
+He saw colors bubbling and flowing before him, much like a modern/retro lava lamp.
 There’s no written evidence of this, but it does make for a good story.
 Based on the knowledge available, each person’s experience being initiated into Reiki (now called an attunement) is somewhat different.
 I’m not a visual person, so for me it involved a lot of tactile sensations.

 Word of his healing powers spread quickly and were in high demand.
 It seemed everyone wanted to learn his techniques or be healed by him.
 Sadly, he became ill and died at the young age of sixty-two.
 Prior his passing, Mrs. Hawayo Takata, who was trained by one of Usui’s students, brought Reiki to the West.
 She is credited with the spread and popularity of Reiki, even in Japan, bringing into the mainstream rather than a more secretive venture (though much of this credit may have stemmed from her own words, rather than actual fact.)